bozsahin/cogs517-philosophy-of-cogsci/README.md

 15% Level of involvement in discussions online and offline.

 45% Weekly essays (best 9 essay out of 10 count howard grade.
-Quiz topics are usually topics discussed in current topics, or the one before or after, or from the reading assignment of the week.)
+Essay topics are usually topics discussed in current topics, or the one before or after, or from the reading assignment of the week.)